kubernetes/enhancements/keps/sig-api-machinery/5000-api-linting-crd-schema-tooling/README.md

 If a known validation is not specified in the configuration, the default for that validation will be used.

 The only way to enable, disable, and configure validations will be via this configuration file to encourage users to explicitly define an acceptable risk profile.

+#### Optional Admission Controller/Plugin
+There is existing work done that allows for running the CLI produced by https://github.com/openshift/crd-schema-checker as an admission plugin to validate CRD compatibility at admission time.

+The existing work will be moved to the new project and updated to consume any changes necessary based on the proposed merging of the two existing validation tools.

 ### Test Plan